meyerjac/portfolio/README.md

 ## Description

-_This is our week 1 code review project: to create an online resume for our programming projects_ _this is the link to find my portfolio: file:///Users/jacksonmeyer/Desktop/portfolio/index.html_
+_This is our week 1 code review project: to create an online resume for our programming projects_ _this is the link to find my amazing portfolio: file:///Users/jacksonmeyer/Desktop/portfolio/index.html_

 ## Setup/Installation Requirements